TMIDI: Tom's MIDI Player

 TMIDI is a single EXE file, approximately 64KB in size.
 No installation is necessary - just save the file to disk somewhere and run it.
 It is currently freeware, released under the MIT license, with source code available (see bottom of this page).
 By downloading and/or using TMIDI, you agree to this license.

-Click here for the C++ source code!
+Click here for the C++ source code (bottom of this page)

 Features of TMIDI